cybernexusteam/cybernexusteam.github.io/_posts/2024-03-04-recent-discord-scams.md

 **Investigative Pursuit: Unraveling the Mystery**

 Determined to uncover the intricacies of this scam, my colleague Yavor and I went journey of reverse engineering the JavaScript (JS) code used by the perpetrators.
 However, our efforts were met with many roadblocks as the malicious actors had gone to great lengths to obfuscate the code, rendering it virtually unreadable.
 Despite our persistent attempts at decryption, we stumbled upon a weird revelation: a government/NASA moon mapping mission page, devoid of any discernible user interface.
 Curiously, the page contained cryptic coordinates, project names, and launch site/dates, hinting at a deeper connection to the origins of the scam.
-Alas, our investigation reached an impasse as the enigmatic JS code continued to elude our comprehension.
+Alas, our investigation reached an end as the unreadable JS code would have taken too much time to decode.

 **Combatting the Threat: A Call to Action for Discord**